webxos/macroslow/README.md

 DUNES: Minimalist SDK within MAML
 Within the MAML (Markdown as Medium Language) protocol, DUNES serves as the baseline minimalist SDK.
 DUNES offers a set of 10 core files for building a hybrid Model Context Protocol (MCP) server with MAML processing and MARKUP Agent functionality.
 It enables quantum-distributed workflows with verifiable OCaml-based algorithms, hybrid multi-language orchestration (Python, Qiskit), and integration with MCP servers.
 Key features include:

-Core Files:

-README.md: Setup guide for MCP server, Netlify hosting, and GitHub integration. app/main.py: Core FastAPI application. app/services/mcp_server.py: Hybrid MCP server implementation. app/services/maml_processor.py: Processes .maml.md files. app/services/markup_agent.py: Generates .mu files for reverse Markdown. example.maml.md: Sample MAML file for testing.
-.env.example: Environment configuration template. requirements.txt: Python dependencies.
-Dockerfile: Multi-stage Docker setup.
-.github/workflows/deploy.yml: GitHub Actions for automated Netlify deployment.

-Setup Instructions:

-Clone repo: git clone https://github.com/webxos/macroslow.git Set up Python 3.8+ virtual environment: python -m venv venv Install dependencies: pip install -r requirements.txt Configure .env from .env.example for AWS Cognito, database URL, etc.
-Run locally: uvicorn app.main:app --reload (access at http://localhost:8000) Deploy via Docker: docker build -t macroslow-2048-aes . and docker run -p 8000:8000 macroslow-2048-aes Deploy to Netlify: netlify deploy --prod after netlify init

-DUNES with NVIDIA Integration: DUNES leverages NVIDIA’s hardware ecosystem for robotics, AI, and quantum-classical computing.
+## Includes NVIDIA Integration: The DUNES SDK leverages NVIDIA’s hardware ecosystem for robotics, AI, and quantum-classical computing.
 It supports:

 Jetson Orin (Nano, AGX Orin): Up to 275 TOPS for edge AI, enabling real-time robotics/IoT with sub-100ms latency.
 A100/H100 GPUs: Up to 3,000 TFLOPS for AI training, quantum simulations, and data analytics.